 - sudo apt install nfs-common

-Now that both servers have the necessary packages, we can start configuring them.
+Now that both servers have the necessary packages, you can start configuring them.

 Superusers can do anything anywhere on their system.
 However, NFS-mounted directories are not part of the system on which they are mounted, so by default, the NFS server refuses to perform operations that require superuser privileges.
 This default restriction means that superusers on the client cannot write files as root, reassign ownership, or perform any other superuser tasks on the NFS mount.

-In the first example, we’ll create a general-purpose NFS mount that uses default NFS behavior to makes it difficult for a user with root privileges on the client machine to interact with the host using those client superuser privileges.
-You might use something like this to store files which were uploaded using a content management system or to create space for users to easily share project files.
+In the first example, you’ll create a general-purpose NFS mount that uses default NFS behavior to make it difficult for a user with root privileges on the client machine to interact with the host using those client superuser privileges.
+You might use something like this to store files that were uploaded using a content management system or to create space for users to share project files.

 - sudo mkdir /var/nfs/general -p

-sudo, the directory is owned by the root user on the host.
+sudo, the directory is owned by the host’s root user:

 - ls -la /var/nfs/general